-Not only does this add a décor element, it’s also important to have your diploma visible when customers and clients meet with you.
+Not only does this add a décor element, but it’s also important to have your diploma visible when customers and clients meet with you.
 It will help to build your credibility.

 6. Create a Beverage and Snack Station

 The final tip is to create a beverage and snack station.
-Again, you’ll be putting in long hours in your office space, so consider setting up a coffee maker and small fridge with cold beverages and snacks stored in it.
+Again, you’ll be putting in long hours in your office space, so consider setting up a coffee maker and a small fridge with cold beverages and snacks stored in it.